Chorus/Note-Documentation/docs/Session/CreateEditCancelSession.md

 Your session has been cancelled and the status of the session is updated to Cancelled.

-You can undo this action by clicking Undo on the session details screen and the session status will be updated to Pending Validation to be validated by your agency.
+You can undo this action by clicking Undo on the session details screen and the session status will be updated to Pending Validation to be validated by your organization.

-You cannot cancel sessions scheduled by your agency.
-Contact your agency to cancel such sessions.
+You cannot cancel sessions scheduled by your organization.
+Contact your organization to cancel such sessions.

 [Demo video: Create and Manage a Session ](https://youtu.be/xES-ni3GvLQ/ "Title")